Vic Cumberland

 Harold Vivian "Vic" Cumberland (4 July 1877 – 15 July 1927), also known as Harry Cumberland, was an Australian rules footballer in the Victorian Football League (VFL) and the South Australian National Football League (SANFL).

 Early life

 The youngest son of Peregrine and Lillian Cumberland, he was born in Toorak, Victoria, on 4 July 1877.
-His older, much taller and much heavier brother, Cec Cumberland, played five senior VFL games for Melbourne in 1899 alongside Vic – and, due his brother's size, weight, and seniority, Vic was often referred to as "Little" Cumberland.
+His older, much taller and much heavier brother, Cec Cumberland, played five senior VFL games for Melbourne in 1899 alongside Vic – and, due to his brother's size, weight and seniority, Vic was often referred to as "Little" Cumberland.

 Melbourne (1898 – 1901)

 Initially playing senior football in Tasmania, Cumberland returned to Victoria and played with VFL club Melbourne from 1898 to 1901.
 In early 1902, Cumberland was cleared to play in Western Australia, but there is no record of him playing senior football there.
 He instead played for Collegians in the Metropolitan Junior Football Association (MJFA), including in the club's 1902 grand final victory against Brighton.